-Barnardo's Board of Trustees, by way of the Children and Young People Scrutiny Committee, governs Barnardo's Adoption Agency in England, Wales, Scotland and Northern Ireland where the organisation is registered as a Voluntary Adoption Agency.
+Barnardo's Board of Trustees, by way of the Children and Young People Scrutiny Committee, governs Barnardo's Adoption Agency in England, Wales and Scotland where the organisation is currently registered as a Voluntary Adoption Agency.
+This will extend to adoption services in Northern Ireland on registration as a Voluntary Adoption Agency with RQIA.
 This committee meets every four months and receives reports from the registered Responsible Individuals in each nation.

 An annual report which provides an overview of Barnardo's adoption activity is presented to Barnardo's Board of Trustees.
-The Commercial Director coordinates the work of the Agency between Corporate Management and the Family Placement Business Line.
+The Director coordinates the work of the Agency between Corporate Management and the Adoption Service.
 Barnardo's Fostering and Adoption NI is registered as a Voluntary Adoption Agency with the Registration Quality Improvement Authority (RQIA).

-Helen Browne, Assistant Head of Business, Barnardo's Fostering Northern Ireland (BFNI) is the Responsible Individual.
+Helen Browne, Assistant Head of Business, Barnardo's Fostering Northern Ireland is the Responsible Individual.
 Helen also acts as Agency Decision Maker.

-Priscilla McLoughlin, Operations Manager, is the registered as the Adoption Agency Manager.
-Priscilla also acts as the Adoption Panel Adviser.
+Hilary Armstrong, Operations Manager, Hilary is the registered manager and also acts as the adoption panel advisor.